-As the experts in successfully obtaining worker’s compensation benefits in Florida, we at the Miami Workers’ Compensation Lawyers Coalition receive many questions on the subject.
+As the experienced lawyers in the workers’ compensation claims process in Opa-Locka, we at the Miami Workers’ Compensation Lawyers Coalition receive many questions on the subject.
 In the following article, we will shed some light on some of the more common questions people have after being injured at work.
-For a better understanding of your personal case and claim, call our knowledgeable legal experts at [xxx-xxx-xxxx].
+For a better understanding of your personal case and claim, call our knowledgeable legal experts at (786) 686-2857.

 By Florida law, if you have been injured at work you are entitled to compensation benefits.
 But there are some.
 If your injuries prevent you from returning to work for over 7 days, you may be entitled to a certain amount of indemnity benefits.
 Here is what you should know about injuries that qualify for worker’s comp benefits:

 Minor Conditions Treatable by First Aid — If the injuries sustained at the workplace are minor and can be treated with first aid, compensation is NOT needed.
 This includes small cuts, scrapes, lacerations, and even stress-related headaches.

 Injuries Outside the Office Are SOMETIMES Covered — if you received injury outside of your workplace, you may be eligible for worker’s compensation.
 So long as you suffered an injury in the “course and scope” of your work, the injuries are covered.
 So, if you were injured in a traffic accident on your way to meet with a client, for example, you are probably eligible for compensation.

 Injuries Outside the Scope of Work ARE NOT Eligible for Worker’s Compensation — for example, commuting is not considered part of your work, and a traffic accident on your way will not be covered by worker’s compensation benefits.

 Cumulative Events and Injuries — there are times when the injuries sustained are not so readily noticed.
 For example, if you have developed carpal tunnel syndrome due to desk work or respiratory conditions caused by poor air quality, you may be able to claim compensation.